 Setting up your own VoIP service Proxy and Registrar servers with far-end NAT traversal

-Smartvox Limited has a wealth of experience setting up the open source SIP telephony server SER (or OpenSER).
-SER stands for SIP Express Router and it runs on Linux.
-It must be connected directly to the Internet on a static IP address (it must not be behind a NAT device itself) so that it can be configured to provide far-end NAT traversal.
+Smartvox Limited has a wealth of experience setting up the open source SIP telephony server OpenSIPS (or Kamailio).
+OpenSIPS runs on Linux.
+It works best when connected directly to the Internet on a static IP address so that it can be configured to provide far-end NAT traversal.

 Yet more solutions to NAT

 Manual setting of external IP address: Some VoIP devices – User Agents and SIP Servers including Asterisk -have configurable parameters that include an option to specify the IP address of the external interface on your NAT device.
 So, for example, if your Asterisk PBX is behind NAT and you are having trouble making SIP calls to external peers, it is likely that you can help to solve the problem by specifying the external IP address in your SIP.CONF file – the parameter is called externip.
 Port forwarding may also be necessary.

 VPN: Some users find it convenient to use a VPN connection to overcome the problems of NAT traversal.
 This makes sense for a home worker who needs the VPN connection for other reasons and wants to use an IP phone that registers with the office PBX.
 However, operating SIP across VPN can also create problems because the VPN mechanism encrypts all the packets at one end and decrypts them at the other end.
 This process is quite demanding of your computer’s resources or perhaps of the CPU resources in the firewall that is terminating the VPN at the office.
 When your IP phone streams audio media (speech) back and forth between home and office it is having to encrypt and decrypt a lot of data.
 This can cause delays and CPU bottlenecks which in turn cause a degradation of the speech quality so some care is needed.
 Of course, it does bring the benefit of greater security for your voice calls.